Behind the evolution of rent control’s politics

 Damian Gancman

-Chief Investment Officer and Chief Financial Officer
+Chief Operating Officer and Chief Financial Officer

-Damian Gancman oversees Cityview’s acquisition, asset management and joint venture strategy while managing the operations of Cityview and its investments.
-A 19-year veteran of the firm, Damian is also a partner at Cityview and a member of its investment committee.
+As Chief Operating Officer and Chief Financial Officer, Damian Gancman oversees Cityview’s asset management, property management and accounting strategy.
+A 20-year veteran of the firm, Damian is also a partner at Cityview and a member of its investment committee.

-As Chief Operating Officer and Chief Financial Officer, Gancman oversaw asset management, property management and accounting.
-He also helped create a multitude of strategic initiatives to support Cityview’s rapid growth, including the launch of Cityview’s property management division, the creation of its opportunity zone fund platform and the build out of its finance and capital markets teams.
+He has helped create a multitude of strategic initiatives to support Cityview’s rapid growth, including the launch of Cityview’s property management division, the creation of its opportunity zone fund platform and the build out of its finance and capital markets teams.

 In addition to his role at Cityview, Damian serves on the University of Southern California (USC) Lusk Center for Real Estate Executive Committee and is a guest lecturer for the USC Master of Real Estate Development program.